 - You understand fully that you are under obligation to repay the loan; - You sign (either electronically or in ink) a promissory note confirming that obligation before funds are disbursed; - You agree to the specific terms of the promissory note applicable to the type of loan offered; - You will not have exceeded the loan maximum permitted for your school through loans made by Tulane and/or other lenders; - Any loan(s) when added to all other aid (regardless if all other aid is currently included in a student's award) cannot exceed the cost of attendance as calculated by Tulane.
 If all aid exceeds the cost of attendance at any point, then an "over award" exists and must be rectified by reducing aid.
 If existing loans must be reduced which have already been fully disbursed (including instances including a student's receipt and expenditure of said funds), then Tulane's return of the over awarded loan funds will result in a subsequent charge to the student's Tulane billing account.
-If such transactions result in a balance due to the university, then a student's ability to register for future terms may be impeded. - First-time federal student loan borrowers at Tulane are required to complete loan "entrance" counseling before loan funds are disbursed. - The request to have a loan processed is made at least four weeks before the end of the semester for which the loan is intended, or by the student's last date of attendance, whichever comes first
+If such transactions result in a balance due to the university, then a student's ability to register for future terms may be impeded. - First-time federal student loan borrowers at Tulane are required to complete loan "entrance" counseling before loan funds are disbursed. - Federal student loan borrowers are required to complete the federally mandated "annual student loan acknowledgement" process before loan funds are disbursed. - The request to have a loan processed is made at least four weeks before the end of the semester for which the loan is intended, or by the student's last date of attendance, whichever comes first.